chatchai-komrangded/dotnet_sessionstate/README.md

-# Example Project to Decouple session for .NET, and .NET Cores MVC
+# Example Project to Decouple session state for .NET, and .NET Cores MVC

 ## Information
 - AWS Accounts